Advisors: Mrs. Gieryn and Mrs. Kerwin

 Description: In Falls Creative VPC, students will work in small groups to create productions during the school year.
 The club will guide students through all aspects of production.
 It will provide an opportunity to create, collaborate and communicate using our studio, computers, digital video cameras, and Final Cut Pro.
 Students will learn how to plan, shoot, edit and publish their videos.

-Any student interested in being part of this amazing club fill out the application and return it to Mrs Tess in the LMC.
-Get Application Here See 2016-2017 Meeting Schedule
+Any student interested in being part of this amazing club see Mrs. Tess in the LMC.
+See 2017-2018 Meeting Schedule

 FBLA- Middle Level